PS-A/robocorp/README.md

 # Robocorp Practice
-Repo for Robocorp Developer Certification training (Levels 1–3).
+Repo for Robocorp Developer Certification training (Levels 1–3) and some extras.
 This is hands-on automation practice using Robocorp’s tools, Control Room, and Python.

 ## About
-Practicing Robocorp automation by completing the official certification levels.
+Practicing Robocorp automation by completing the official certification levels and doing some weekend projects of my own.
 Focus on browser automation, data handling, PDF/report generation, and running robots both locally and in Control Room.

 ## Level 1 - Getting Started (guided setup)